7 Tips To Market Your Copywriting Or Start-Up Business

 If you’re unsure what your unique selling point is, ask yourself the following:

-- How can people benefit by buying your product or service?
+• How can people benefit from buying your product or service?

 Your brand embodies everything that identifies your business.
 It’s more than your logo, theme colour, imagery and tagline – though these things are important.
 Its what makes your business different, what makes it worth engaging with, and what its core values are.
 Your brand is what encourages buyers to become repeat customers.

 Without your customers, you wouldn’t have a business.
 It’s important that you do everything you can to encourage people who buy your product or service to be a repeat customer and engage with your brand long term.
 Do everything in your power to keep them happy, and aim to please them with every step of their purchase – from the quality of the product to the quality of your customer service.

 Keep them interested in your business and coming back for more with an email newsletter.
 Ask customers for their email address and design your newsletters and offerings in a way that makes them excited to open your email.
 Connect with them through social media and keep them updated on what’s going on in your business, including any new products or offerings you have going on.

 Use the information you’ve gathered about your target demographics to decide which marketing avenues to invest in.
 For example, if the majority of your target audience is 65+, it may not be the best idea to throw everything you have into social media marketing.
 You may find that more traditional forms of marketing are needed for this demographic, such as brochures, flyers and letter drops.
 However if the age group you’re marketing to is 18 – 35, social media is likely to be one of your most profitable marketing tools.